duckdb/pg_duckdb/README.md

 ## Getting Started

 pg_duckdb relies on DuckDB's vectorized execution engine to read and write data to object storage bucket (AWS S3, Cloudflare R2, or Google GCS) and/or MotherDuck.
-The follow two sections describe how to get started with these destination.
+The follow two sections describe how to get started with these destinations.

 ### Object storage bucket (AWS S3, Cloudflare R2, or Google GCS)